-People ‘crushed to death’ in South Korea Halloween festivities stampede
+At least 146 dead after Halloween crowd crush in South Korea

 A local officer said he was told that a stampede occurred on the streets where a crowd of people gathered for Halloween festivities.

+US Secretary of State Antony Blinken tweeted: “We send our thoughts and deepest condolences to the family and friends of the deceased and injured, as well as to the people of (South Korea) as they mourn this horrific tragedy.”

-South Korean president Yoon Suk Yeol called for officials to ensure swift treatment for the injured and to review the safety of the festivity sites.
+South Korean president Yoon Suk-yeol called for officials to ensure swift treatment for the injured and to review the safety of the festivity sites.

 He also instructed the health ministry to swiftly deploy disaster medical assistance teams.